fluent/fluent-bit-docs/pipeline/inputs/kubernetes-events.md

 | tls.verify          | Enable or disable verification of TLS peer certificate.                               | On                                                   |
 | tls.vhost           | Set optional TLS virtual host.                                                        |                                                      |

+- _* as of Fluent-Bit 3.1 this plugin uses a kubernetes watch stream instead of polling.
+The interval parameters in versions > 3.1 are used for reconnecting the kubernetes watch stream._

 ## Getting Started

+### Kubernetes Service Account
+The kubernetes service account used by fluent-bit must have `get`, `list`, and `watch` permissions to `namespaces` and `pods` for the namespaces watched in the `kube_namespace` config parameter.
+If you are using the helm chart to set up fluent-bit, this role is included.

 ### Simple Configuration File